awhitehouse1/DS4002-Project-1/README.md

 ## Section 3: Instructions for reproducing our results
 1. Navigate to the Scripts folder of our repository, where you will see multiple Python notebook scripts.
 2. Download the Vader_2.ipynb file.
 This is the file needed to run the VADER sentiment analysis.
+3. Download the Hypothesis_Testing.ipynb file.
+This is the file needed to run the hypothesis testing.
-3. Navigate to the Data folder of our repository and download the amazon_reviews.csv.
+4. Navigate to the Data folder of our repository and download the amazon_reviews.csv.
 This is the data that is needed to run the code.
-4. Upload both of these files to Google Colab (https://colab.research.google.com/).
+5. Upload these 3 files to Google Colab (https://colab.research.google.com/).
 This is where the code will be run.
-5. Open the Vader_2.ipynb file in Colab.
+6. Open the Vader_2.ipynb file in Colab.
 Run the code by selecting “Runtime -> Run All” in the Colab tool menu.
 This will install all of the needed packages, preprocess the data to prepare for the sentiment analysis, and then implement the sentiment analysis.
+7. Open and run the code in the Hypothesis_Testing.ipynb file.